maplibre/maplibre-style-spec/docs/types.md

 And the following [presets](#use-a-projection-preset)

-The `projectionTransition` output sent to the renderer is always of the shape:
+The `projection` output sent to the renderer is always of the shape:

 `[from, to, transition]: [string, string, number]`